With new name and album, The Chicks’ voices ring loud again

 “On one hand, you know, it’s freeing now.
 People just are way more vocal,” said Maines.
 “But then the downside is one slip up, one major slip up, and no publicist can make that go away.”

 Maines said for movements like #MeToo, those speaking out online held people accountable.
-“And you can’t silence or quiet them when you’ve got so many women coming forward,” Maines said.
+“And you can’t silence or quiet them when you’ve got so many women coming forward.”

 The phrase “shut up and sing” is still used as a weapon against women, minorities and anyone straying from their musical lane.
 But The Chicks think younger music fans don’t adhere to that idea.